Australian National University (ANU) Medical School - detailed entry requirements and how ANU compares with other universities

 The new domestic undergraduate entry arrangements include the following:

-March (commencing in 2019) of your Year 12 year - is when you need to apply to ANU
+March (commencing in 2019) of your Year 12 year - is when you can apply to ANU

 August (commencing in 2019) - is when conditional offers for 2020 entry are made.
 It's important to realise these offers are based on Year 11 results, with the offer then being subsequently confirmed based on Year 12 results.